Why Do Beavers Build The Most Amazing Dams?

 Ever wonder why do beavers build dams?
 I know, it is not something you think about every day.
 But when you do…

-Beavers want to protect their families just like we do which is one reason we love them.
 Let’s start at the beginning.
 What exactly is a beaver?

-As North America’s largest rodents, they have bright orange teeth (learn why in our Beavers blog), webbed feet & long flat tails.
-One of the things we love about this misunderstood mammal is they mate for life are fiercely loyal to their families.
+One of the things we love about this misunderstood mammal is they want to protect their families just like we do Mating for life, they are fiercely loyal to their families.

 Living on ponds or streams, their flat tails help them swim but also can be slapped against the water’s surface to indicate danger is approaching.
 Reminding us of mini-submarines, they can stay underwater for up to 15 minutes.
 Compare that to us humans who can only hold our breath for about 2 minutes.
 But it’s nothing like the superpower of a sea turtle who can stay underwater for up to 7 hours when resting!